 Don’t protein and fat provide energy?

-While carbs, fat and protein are each a source of energy, the amount of energy that each one provides varies:
+While carbs, fat and protein are all sources of energy in the diet, the amount of energy that each one provides varies:

-In the absence of carbohydrates your body will convert protein and fat into glucose, so it's not just carbs that can raise your blood sugar and insulin levels.
+In the absence of carbohydrates in the diet your body will convert protein (or other non-carbohydrate substances) into glucose, so it's not just carbs that can raise your blood sugar and insulin levels.

 Are carbs more filling than protein?